manuelkiessling/manuel.kiessling.net/content/2025-04-03-how-seasoned-developers-can-achieve-great-results-with-ai-coding-agents.md

 My motivation for sharing these experiences and the best practices I've identified is to help move the needle forward in terms of AI adoption within the broader software development community — even if realistically, it's only by some micrometers.

-> **A Note on Learning & Productivity:** As some commenters on HackerNews rightly pointed out, AI can also be a powerful learning accelerator.
-By asking the AI to explain concepts, patterns, or generated code, developers (both junior and senior) can deepen their understanding more rapidly.
-While this post focuses on leveraging AI for implementation, its role in learning is equally significant and contributes to overall productivity.

 # The Current State of AI Coding

-## Beyond "Vibe Coding"

 My Twitter feed suggests that AI-powered coding tools are already generating significant buzz in a specific niche: non-professional developers who are having great fun building software products.
 For them, these tools primarily serve as enablers, allowing them to tackle projects they might never have considered without such assistance.